FireRat666/shorter/README.md

 * **QR Code Generation**: Automatically generates a scannable QR code for each created short link.
 * **Quick Add**: Create short links on the fly with a simple GET request to the root URL.
 * **Link Inspection**: Safely inspect the destination of a short link by appending a `~` to the key.
+* **Link Descriptions**: Add a description field to links to make them easier to identify and manage in the admin panel.

 ### Administration & Management